openhwgroup/cva6/GitCheats.md

-# Mini Git cheat-sheet.
+# Git cheat-sheet.

-PLEASE READ CAREFULLY the "CONTRIBUTING.md" file in this directory.
+A few examples to illustrate use of `git` on the command-line.<br><br>
+PLEASE READ CAREFULLY the [CONTRIBUTING.md](https://github.com/openhwgroup/core-v-verif/blob/master/CONTRIBUTING.md) file in this directory.
 You MUST follow the specified flow to contribute to this repository.

 ## Useful Conventions:
 1. Place all your working copies in easy-to-find directories.
 A suggested